apache/camel/MIGRATION.md

 The annotation `org.apache.camel.language.SpEL` has been moved to `org.apache.camel.language.spel.SpEL` and in the `camel-spring` JAR.

+Rename various APIs in camel-core to fix the typo `chiper` to `cipher`.

 #### camel-test

 If you are using camel-test and override the `createRegistry` method, for example to register beans from the `JndiRegisty` class, then this is no longer necessary, and instead